hsvgbkhgbv/Thermostat-assisted-continuously-tempered-Hamiltonian-Monte-Carlo-for-Bayesian-learning/README.md

 --c-xi C_XI                                                # set up the noise level of the tempering variable (float) --gamma-theta GAMMA_THETA                                  # set up the value of the thermal initia of parameters (float) --gamma-xi GAMMA_XI                                        # set up the value of the thermal initia of the tempering variable (float)
---prior-precision PRIOR_PRECISION                          # set up the penalizer of L2-norm (float) --permutation PERMUTATION                                  # set up the percentage of random assignments on labels (float) --enable-cuda                                              # use cuda if available (action=true) --device-num DEVICE_NUM                                    # select an appropriate GPU for usage (int)
+--prior-precision PRIOR_PRECISION                          # set up the penalty parameter of L2-Regularizer (float) --permutation PERMUTATION                                  # set up the percentage of random assignments on labels (float) --enable-cuda                                              # use cuda if available (action=true) --device-num DEVICE_NUM                                    # select an appropriate GPU for usage (int)